gezealebe/remindAlerter/README.md

 on the Edit configuration popup write <code> clean install </code> on the Goal input filed then click Run one the build successfully executed

-Click Run As > Spring Boot App
+Click Run As > Spring Boot App once complete

 then access the application using http://localhost:8080/remindalerter/ url